magbenji/summary/index.md

 [//]: # (MD Cheat sheet: https://www.markdownguide.org/cheat-sheet/)

 ## Disclaimer
-Uncertainty in the number of currently infected COVID-19 individuals, transmission rate, age-dependent mortality, re-introduction of infections from out-of-state, and changing contact networks throughout the state place extremely large uncertainties and caveats on the results and recommendations reported herein.
+Uncertainty in the number of currently infected COVID-19 individuals, transmission rate, age-dependent mortality, re-introduction of infections from out-of-state, and changing contact networks throughout the state place extremely large uncertainties and caveats on the results and recommendations reported herein, which were developed, tested, and analyzed in under 100 hours.

 # Executive Summary
 About 85% of the population of Idaho is predicted to be infected by COVID-19 over the next year.